Daniel Dobbins: War of 1812

 While in port at Mackinac Island, Dobbins, along with Rufus S. Reed and William W. Reed were captured when the British raided Fort Michilimackinac on July 17, 1812.
 They were paroled after they took an oath that they would not "take up arms against the United Kingdom," which Dobbins refused to take.
 The British ordered that he, along with the other prisoners of war, sail to Fort Malden.
 Instead, Dobbins met up with General William Hull at Fort Detroit, where Dobbins was again taken prisoner when General Hull surrendered Detroit to the British on August 16, 1812.
 When it was realized that Dobbins had broken his promise by "taking up arms in the defense of Detroit" and was in danger of being executed, British Colonel Robert Nichols, a friend of Dobbins before the war, granted him safe passage to Cleveland, Ohio.

+After arriving back in Erie, a House Report from February 17, 1824, issued by the Committee of Naval Affairs noted that Dobbins took possession of the house of Jonas Duncan "and used it in storing the United States' iron in it, while building gun boats; that it was subsequently used as a block-maker's shop, until the summer of 1814, when it was accidentally burnt."

-After arriving back in Erie, Dobbins traveled to Washington, D.C., and briefed the United States Secretary of the Navy Paul Hamilton on the surrenders of Fort Michilimackinac and Detroit and the strength of the British navy on Lake Erie.
+Early in 1813, Dobbins traveled to Washington, D.C., and briefed the United States Secretary of the Navy Paul Hamilton on the surrenders of Fort Michilimackinac and Detroit and the strength of the British navy on Lake Erie.
 When asked where the best place to build ships, Dobbin "unhesitatingly" said Presque Isle because "no finer oak grew than was to be found there, close to the water's edge, and in the land-locked harbor the vessels, when built, could ride in security."
 Before Dobbins left Washington, D.C., he was given the dimensions of a small gunboat and was made a sailing master in the Navy.
 After arriving back in Erie, Dobbins set about building a fleet as directed by Secretary Hamilton.